experimentarium/times/docs/part-2/04-special-processes.md

 ### Structure and types of endogenous trade

 In TIMES, the inter-regional trading structure of a given commodity basically consists of one or several exchange processes (called IRE processes), each of which defines a portion of the trading network for the commodity.
 The individual sub-networks can be linked together through common intermediating regions.
-As an example, electricity trade can be conveniently described by bi-lateral exchange processes (see {numref}`bilateral-trade`).
+As an example, electricity trade can be conveniently described by bi-lateral exchange processes (see {numref}`case-1-bilateral-trade`).
 But bi-lateral trading between all pairs of regions may become onerous in terms of data and model size.
 It is therefore useful to consider the other trade structure of TIMES, called multi-lateral trade, where regions trade with a common market ({numref}`trading-subnetwork-exchange`).
 For either structure, the topology of the trading possibilities are all defined via the set $top\_ire$ of quintuples $\{r1,c1,r2,c2,p\}$, where $r1$, $r2$ are the exporting and importing regions respectively; $c1$, $c2$ are the names of the traded commodity in regions $r1$ and $r2$ respectively; and $p$ is the process identifier.
 Process $p$ is a process in both regions.
 It has to be defined only once, but one can add parameters to it in both regions (e.g. costs, bounds, etc.).
 Nearly every piece of data in TIMES has to be assigned to a region.

 ```{figure} assets/trading-subnetwork.svg
 :name: trading-subnetwork-exchange